agentio/serviceinfrastructure/content/docs/endpoints/next17-1.md

 What do we receive?
 Well, that you're going to have in parameters.
 And we're going to say that we're receiving a message.
 So the schema is again the echoMessage.
 But what is interesting is we are actually saying these will be in the body.
 Right?
 You could have many different places.
 You could have this as a parameter in the URL.
 You could have it as part of the path.
 There is many places where that information could be.
-And Swagger, Open API specification allows you to specify exactly where this is coming from.
+And Swagger, OpenAPI Specification allows you to specify exactly where this is coming from.
 What does the definition look like?
 Well, error message.
 We're saying, for instance, this is a type: object.
 So it has a bunch of fields.
 And the fields are both required, messaging code,